 For Master by Research candidates, maximum candidature is two years (or part time equivalent), with a minimum candidature of one year (or part time equivalent).

-You can find out how much candidature you have consumed, how much you have remaining and the expected submission date of your thesis for examination on your semester progress report.
-If it is outside the progress reporting period, you can request the information from your school’s Research Support Staff.
+You can find out how much candidature you have consumed, how much you have remaining and the expected submission date of your thesis for examination on your semester progress report your school’s Coordinator Research Student Support in the Graduate Research School.

 If you do not complete your degree within the above mentioned time frames you will be considered ‘overtime’ and will need to apply for an extension of candidature to continue your enrolment.
 Please note the following:

 If you are an international student there are a number of possible implications if you extend your research degree.
-You must discuss the implications with a Student Connect Officer through Student Central or the School information offices.
+You must discuss the implications with a Student Success Officer.

 You should make sure that you maintain an appropriate enrolment load that allows enough time to pursue your research project and to complete within the prescribed timeframes.
 It is generally expected that candidates enrolled full-time (100%) should be able to commit at least 35 hours per week to their study.

-If you are an international student you must receive approval from a Student Connect Officer through Student Central.
+If you are an international student, you must receive advise and endorsement from a Student Success Officer prior to submitting your application to your relevant Coordinator Research Student Support in the Graduate Research School.
 Continue to Stages of your research journey for a breakdown of the research milestones and support available.

 Your candidature management plan should be discussed and reviewed regularly with your supervisors.
 You can also seek support from your school's research and writing consultants and there are research training workshops held throughout the year that will help develop the skills you need to progress through your research journey.